Knowledge Hub

 Can a certificate be declined?

 Yes.
-Documentation may be declined if it is not clinically appropriate or if the information provided does not support certification.
+The GP may decline to issue documentation if they determine it is not clinically appropriate or if the information provided does not support certification.

 Is a “fit to fly” certificate the same as an “unable to fly” letter?

-No. A fit to fly certificate confirms that, based on the information available, there is no clinical reason preventing air travel at the time of assessment.
-An unable to fly letter is used when travel is medically inadvisable at the relevant time.
+No. A fit to fly certificate confirms that, based on the information available, the doctor found no clinical reason preventing air travel at the time of assessment.
+An unable to fly letter is issued when the GP determines that travel is medically inadvisable at the relevant time.

 What information is usually included?

-Typically: your identifying details, the assessment date, a concise clinical summary relevant to the request, and the clinician’s statement aligned to the certificate type—where clinically appropriate.
+Typically: your identifying details, the assessment date, a concise clinical summary relevant to the request, and the doctor’s statement aligned to the certificate type, where the GP determines it is clinically appropriate.

 Where can I browse all certificate options?